MargarytaRomanyuk/EPAM-hw/L1/4_AWS/README.md

 ## 6. Pass free courses on [Amazon qwiklabs](.https://amazon.qwiklabs.com/)

 ----
 ## 7. Review [Getting Started with Amazon EC2](.https://aws.amazon.com/ru/ec2/getting-started/?nc1=h_ls).
 Log Into Your AWS Account, Launch,  Configure, Connect and Terminate Your Instance.
 Do not use Amazon Lightsail.
 It is recommended to use the t2 or t3.micro instance and the CentOS operating system.

+The process of creating and configuring an instance is shown below

 + Launch Instance: